jgato/jgato/random_docs/working_with_exceptions_on_ZTP.md

 For this tutorial we will focus on an scenario with three Single Node Openshift (SNOs).
 All of them are intended to be used in a telco environment to deploy a Midband Distribution Unit.
 But this is just an example, and the way of proceeding can apply to whatever other scenario with ZTP having to implement exceptions on some configurations.

 SNO5 and SNO6 are already deployed and working.
 Both are based on OCP4.12 and have been configured for a Midband DU.
-In their configuration we can see the groups they belong to and the OCP version.
+In their configuration, we can see the groups they belong to and the OCP version.

 ![](assets/2023-06-23-10-35-38-image.png)

-From the RHACM GUI we can see they belong to the groups: common and group-du-mb.
+From the RHACM GUI, we can see they belong to the groups: `common` and `group-du-mb`.
 Also, they are individually affected by the configurations regarding their `site name`.

-In addition, we can see the label `ztp-done` that confirms the clusters have been correctly configured by ZTP.
+In addition, we can see the label `ztp-done`, that confirms the clusters have been correctly configured by ZTP.
 And therefore, workloads can be deployed.

-We can also see, the different configurations (Policies) that have been applied, because of belonging to these groups:
+Going further about Polices, we can also see, the different configurations (Policies) that have been applied.

 <img src="assets/2023-06-23-10-38-41-image.png" title="" alt="" width="392">

 With this scenario as base, we want to introduce a new SNO for a MB DU.
 But now, we want to test our configurations with OCP4.13.
 The idea, is to start experimenting if the workloads to be deployed can run in this environment.
-The idea to test in this, supposed, experimental environment, it is to detect possible issues and missconfigurations.
+With the intention of detecting possible issues and missconfigurations.
 Therefore, we need to reach to the `ztp-done` considering that everything would not be 100% available yet, and, some exceptions would be considered.

 The implemented mechanisms has to:

-* Not affect the current deployments and configurations.
+* To not affect the current deployments and configurations.
 Here, for demoing reasons, we are using only 3 SNOs and some few configurations.
 Imagine scenarios with hundreds of clusters, and dozens of configurations.

-* To allow exceptions on some configurations we cannot make the infrastructure definition and configuration Policies more complex.
+* To allow exceptions on some configurations.
+At the same time, we cannot make the infrastructure definition and configuration more complex.

 * The cluster with exceptions belongs to the groups that should belong.
 In this case, the cluster is part of the group `group-du-mb`.
 No matter if it contains exceptions.
 From a logical and functional point of view, the cluster is a DU MB.